blackmathx/newsite/PROJECT_DOCS.md

 Development
 ===========================================
 * docker-compose.yml starts pgadmin, enabling an insight into the production or development databases.
+* development database is CompanyA on AWS, production is called newsite

 Deployment
 ===========================================
-The site is dockerized and deployed to {where?}.
-The database is postgres and hosted on AWS free tier.
+* The site is dockerized and deployed to Elastic Container Registry for deployment on App Runner
+* The database is postgres and hosted on AWS free tier.
+* The production datbase is newsite, the devlopment database is CompanyA
+* Migrations are configured to run on app startup

 Database
 ===========================================
-* There are two databases, development called {what?} and the production called {what?}.
+* There are two databases, development called CompanyA, and the production called newsite.
 * When ready to deploy, the connection string needs modified.
-* The field and column "bool Active" indicates a record is acxtive or deleted.
+* The field and column "bool Active" indicates a record is active, ie deleted.

 Source Code
 ===========================================
-*
+* github.com/blackmathx/newsite